hhoover/eks-kong/README.md

 Also included: some post-terraform Kube manifests in `./post-manifests` to add observability and mTLS.

+This project's code is not supported by Kong, Inc., (me) Hart Hoover, or anyone else.

 ## Requirements

 Assumes a Kong enterprise `license.json` file in `./gateway` and `./mesh` - you'll need two licenses (one for Gateway and one for Mesh)